The New “Best Trauma Therapy”: Introducing Deep Brain Reorienting (DBR)

 You don’t have to talk at length, or at all, about the original traumatic event to heal from it.
 In fact, you don’t even have to know the source of what is causing you to feel triggered in your current life.

-It is gentle.
+It is gentle (ish).
 My clients generally report that they can do DBR without feeling overwhelmed during the session and without feeling ‘wrecked’ after a session.
 Tired, yes.
 Re-traumatized, no!

 Who benefits from DBR?

 Anyone who has faced significant trauma or chronic stress stands to gain from DBR.
-I have seen it be especially helpful for conditions like PTSD, complex and attachment/developmental trauma, burnout, and anxiety.
-By tapping into the brain's deeper layers, DBR helps process traumatic memories that might otherwise be inaccessible through regular therapy, leading to lasting emotional relief and better mental health.
-It is a great approach for those patterns or symptoms in your life that you have tried to shift and yet the issue persists.
+I have seen it be especially helpful for my clients who struggle with PTSD, complex and attachment/developmental trauma, burnout, and anxiety.
+By tapping into the brain's deeper layers, DBR helps process traumatic memories that might otherwise be inaccessible through a more cognitive therapy, leading to lasting emotional relief and improved mental health and well-being.
+It is, for many, an effective approach for those patterns or symptoms in your life that you have tried to shift and yet the issue persists.

 Is DBR Evidence-Based?

-What's the deal with research?
-While studies on DBR are still early days, initial findings are promising.
-These findings show DBR to significantly reduce symptoms of PTSD, including triggers, negative mood, and flashbacks.
+What's the deal with the research?
+As DBR is a newer approach, much of the evidence is theoretical and anecdotal.
+There is however, one clinical trial currently underway at the University of Western Ontario that is using fMRI scans to examine the impact of DBR.
+While this research is still ongoing, initial findings are promising.
+These findings suggest that DBR may significantly reduce symptoms of PTSD, including triggers, negative mood, and flashbacks.
 This particular research project is continuing to look at neuroimaging of people before and after DBR, with the hypothesis that DBR effectively targets and alters brain structures involved in trauma processing.

-Anecdotally I have observed the ways that DBR can help with improving triggers and helping the disconnect between what we know intellectually and what we feel on a gut level.
+Anecdotally, I have observed the ways that DBR can help with decreasing triggers and resolving the disconnect between what we know intellectually and what we feel on a gut level.
 I used DBR myself to work on recovering from burnout as a parent and noticed that my ability to stay calm increased, as did my sense of being present and connected with my kids.

 Some of the things that my clients have said about their DBR experience includes: